authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 The application is multi-tenant, i.e. it allows users or organizations to work on authorization policies in complete isolation from each other.
 In this document, we use the term *domain* instead of *tenant*.
 In this context, a policy domain consists of:

-* Various metadata about the domain: ID, name, description;
+* Various metadata about the domain: ID assigned by the Authzforce API, external ID (assigned by the provisioning client), description, reference to the (root) active policy in the domain;
-* The root XACML <PolicySet>;
-* Optional <PolicySet>s that may be referenced in <Policy(Set)Reference>s by the aforementioned root <PolicySet>;
+* A policy repository;
-* Attribute Finders configuration: attribute finders resolve attributes from other sources than the PEP's or any other client's XACML <Request>.
+* Attribute Providers configuration: attribute providers provide attributes that the PEP does NOT directly provide in the XACML <Request>.
+For example, an attribute provider may get attribute values from an external database.

 The reasons for creating different domains: